 Have you ever wanted to work and travel in Ireland?
 If you meet the eligibility requirements, the Working Holiday Visa for Ireland could be the right option to make Ireland your new home, at least temporarily.

 Ireland has a range of reciprocal working holiday agreements with other countries, allowing for the mutual exchange of young workers and graduates for defined periods.
 With a Working Holiday Visa (also known as a Working Holiday work permit or Working Holiday Authorisation), participants can work for nearly any employer in Ireland for up to one or two years, depending on the agreement.

 Ireland is well renowned for its friendliness and hospitality, not to mention the outgoing social life shared among citizens and newcomers alike.
-Now, with an economy that is set to be the fastest growing in the eurozone until 2024, you can add another reason to get a Working Holiday Visa for Ireland.
-Whether you want to underline the ‘working’ or ‘holiday’ part of the Working Holiday Visa, you can make your choice and make a success of it!
+There are also many job opportunities for qualified candidates.
+So, whether you want to underline the ‘working’ or ‘holiday’ part of the Working Holiday Visa, you can make your choice and make a success of it!
 Oh, and you don’t need a job lined up to take part.

 Who is eligible for a Working Holiday Visa in Ireland?

 Ireland currently has reciprocal Working Holiday Visa agreements with 10 countries.
 As these are separate agreements, the eligibility requirements and application processes are slightly different depending on the agreement.

 Of the ten participating countries, only applicants from Australia, Argentina and Canada have the opportunity of availing of the Working Holiday Visa to the age of 35 (inclusive).
 Participants from all other countries must avail of this visa by the age of 30 (inclusive).
 Similarly, the duration of the Working Holiday Visa is 12 months for all participating countries bar Canada whose citizens are entitled to 24 months.